Bhoza/alx-system_engineering-devops/0x00-shell_basics/README.md

-2nd script is made to list contents of the current working directory 3rd script is made to change the current working directory to the user home directory 4th script is made to list content in the current directory in the long format 4th script is made to list all content in current directory including the hidden files
+2nd script is made to list contents of the current working directory 3rd script is made to change the current working directory to the user home directory 4th script is made to list content in the current directory in the long format 5th script is made to list all content in current directory including the hidden files 6th script is made to list content in corent directory in long format, with user and group IDS displayed numerically and hidden files showing